panoply/spx/docs/real-world.md

 ## Home Page

-Below we have a very basic Home Page with pjax wired up.
+Below we have a very basic Home Page with SPX wired up.
 All `<a>` elements will be intercepted and cached as per the default configuration.
 SSR web applications (in most cases) will only ever have a couple of fragments that change between navigation.

 <!-- prettier-ignore -->
 ```html